 Korean has single and double consonants and a myriad of vowels that can be troublesome for a beginner.

-Besides, Korean does not reuse sounds as frequently as other languages.
-So, novice learners have difficulty understanding the complex vowel sounds.
+Besides, Korean does not reuse sounds as frequently as other languages, so novice learners have difficulty understanding the complex vowel sounds.

 You may have mastered reading and writing, but speaking, ideally, is an entirely different ball game.
 Korean sentences also have a unique cadence that can unsettle non-Korean speakers.